RyanAugustyn/TLaP-by-Spraul/Chapter2/notes.md

 Now notice a pattern, can keep checking if reached the end, and if not multiply by 10 and add next number

 Once have a solution for reading numbers, now comma delimited line.
 Imaging a simple scenario of 101,22 [EndOfLine], need to check for EOL or comma, and place all that code in inside a loop that only stops for EOL

+Once have ability to loop through all numbers, now process.
+Converting numbers 1-26 to A-Z is oppositive of converting digit char to integer.
+If you add 'A' to number 5, get F which is off by one (we are adding number in range that starts in one).
+So 'A' - 1 is correct.
+Could look up ASCII for 'A', which is 65 and subtract 1, but first version is more readable.

+Can take above logic to lowerase with number + 'a' - 1.
+Punctuation will require brute force.

+To switch modes, can track with an enumeration variable.
+Rule of thumb: if a variable is only tracking state and has no inherent meaning to a particular value, enumeration is a good idea.
+So rather than (mode==2), we can do (mode==LOWERCASE)

+Now decide which order to build blocks of code up.